JurgenDJ/Esp-Webcontrol/README.md

 - Concurrent network connections, when serving multiple html/javascript/css fragments.

 ## Composition of the application
-1. The webpage is developed in a typical environment, using HRML, SASS/CSS, and javascript files.
+1. The webpage is developed in a typical environment, using HTML, SASS/CSS, and javascript files.
 This enables the use of linting, intellisense, typescript and SASS transpiling, ....
 2. The hosting page is minified, inlined and gzipped, to one single condensed webrequest.
 3. All interaction with the hardware, retrieving sensorvalues, setting switches, ... is done in short json based get/post requests.